-ReFocus The Films of Shyam Benegal Edited by Sneha Kar Chaudhuri, Associate Professor of English at the West Bengal State University, Kolkata, and Ramit Samaddar, Assistant Professor of English at Jadavpur University, Kolkata ReFocus: The Films of Shyam Benegal undertakes a closer look at Benegal's films and shows how the auteur, over the course of his forty-year career, used cinema as a potent medium to narrate the story of a nation in continuous transition.
+ReFocus: The Films of Shyam Benegal takes a closer look at Benegal's films and shows how the auteur, over the course of his forty-year career, used cinema as a potent medium to narrate the story of a nation in continuous transition.
 The book attempts to be as representative as possible in its scope by choosing to examine his 'major' as well as his 'minor' cinematic ventures.
 Contents: 1.
 Ankur 2.
 Nishant and the New Dawn 3.
 Churning Out Change 4.
 Where Labour is Performed 5.
 Adaptation and Epistemic Redress 6.
 Cause and Kin 7.
 The Ascent in Arohan 8.
 From Fidelity to Creativity 9.
 Mammo and Projections of the Muslim Woman 10.
-Adapting Gandhi/Kasturba in The Making of the Mahatma 11.
+Adapting Gandhi/ Kasturba in The Making of the Mahatma 11.
 In Search of Zubeidaa 12.
 Subversive Heroism and the Politics of Biopic Adaptation in Bose 13.
 The Rural in the Glocal Intersection 14.
-Shyam Benegal in Conversation Contributors: Sarani Ghosal Mondal, Nikhila H, Ritu Sen Chaudhuri, Suchitra Mathur, Ana Cristina Mendes, Somak Mukherjee, Partha Pratim Sen, Arunima Ray (Chowdhury), Sudha Shastri, Omar Ahmed, Vivek Sachdeva, Ramit Samaddar, Sneha Kar Chaudhuri, Aysha Iqbal Viswamohan, Sayanty Chatterjee, Anuradha Dingwaney Needham 2023 978-93-5442-327-7 ₹1050 272 pp Paperback Rights: Restricted

-Urdu Crime Fiction, 1890-1950 An Informal History C. M. Naim, Professor Emeritus, Department of South Asian Languages and Civilizations, University of Chicago, founded and edited the Annual of Urdu Studies from 1981 to 1991.
+Shyam Benegal in Conversation Contributors: Omar Ahmed, Sayanty Chatterjee, Ritu Sen Chaudhuri, Arunima Ray (Chowdhury), Nikhila H., Suchitra Mathur, Ana Cristina Mendes, Sarani Ghosh Mondal, Somak Mukherjee, Anuradha Dingwanry Needham, Vivek Sachdeva, Partha Pratim Sen, Sudha Shastri, Aysha Iqbal Viswamohan 2023 978-93-5442-327-7 ₹1050 272 pp Paperback Rights: Restricted e-book Urdu Crime Fiction, 1890-1950 An Informal History C. M. Naim, Professor Emeritus, Department of South Asian Languages and Civilizations, University of Chicago, founded and edited the Annual of Urdu Studies from 1981 to 1991.
 His translation of the autobiography of the famous Urdu poet Mir was published as Remembrances in 2019 in the Murti Classical Library of India.
 He is the author of several books, including A Most Noble Life (2021).

 Meticulously researched, this 'informal history' unravels how crime fiction first originated in Europe and North America in the nineteenth century, how Urdu writers responded to this new stimulus, and the rapid emergence of what then became the jāsūsī adab in Urdu.
 Described as 'wonder-inducing' and 'sleep-depriving,' bearing titles like Khūnī Chhatrī (The Murderous Umbrella), Tilismī Burj (The Magic Turret), and Mistrīz af Dihlī (The Mysteries of Delhi), Urdu thrillers sold in the thousands.
-Contents: 1.
-Prologue 2.
+Contents: I. Prologue 2.
 The Magic-making Mistar Rinalds 3.
 Mistriz and Asrar 4.
 Zafar Omar I: Enter Bahram 5.
 The Extraordinary Translator 6.
 Zafar Omar II: Bahram Redux 7.
 The Other Bahrams 8.
 Mirza Fida Ali Khanjar 9.
 Nadeem Sahba'i Ferozepuri 10.
 Other Books, Other Writers 11.
 Holmes in Urdu 12.
 Epilogue